Cerankosky v. Washington

 Description: Two third-year law students at the Antonin Scalia Law School at George Mason University are challenging school officials for issuing no-contact orders with another student after they expressed their concerns about the student's proposal to add feminine hygiene products to men's restrooms on campus.

-Attorneys filed the case Cerankosky v.
-Washington with the U.S. District Court for the Eastern District of Virginia, Alexandria Division.
-In another similar case, ADF attorneys successfully defended a graduate student at Southern Illinois University Edwardsville after the school punished her with no-contact orders for sharing her religious beliefs with other students on social media.
+In light of the settlement in Cerankosky v.
+Washington, ADF attorneys filed a notice of dismissal of the case Friday.
+In a similar case, ADF attorneys successfully defended a graduate student at Southern Illinois University Edwardsville after the school punished her with no-contact orders for sharing her religious beliefs with other students on social media.

 The ADF Center for Academic Freedom is dedicated to protecting First Amendment and related freedoms for students and faculty so that everyone can freely participate in the marketplace of ideas without fear of government censorship.